Our Staff

 Education: Master of Arts (MA) in Counselling & Psychology, Yorkville University, NB; Bachelor of Religious Education (BRE), Masters College & Seminary, ON; Behavioural Science Technology (BST), St. Lawrence College, ON.

-Professional Membership: Registered Counselling Therapist-Candidate (RCT-C) with the Nova Scotia College of Counselling Therapists (NSCCT)
+Professional Membership: Registered Counselling Therapist (RCT) with the Nova Scotia College of Counselling Therapists (NSCCT)

 Professional Interests: Stress, Anxiety, Depression, Communication, Trauma, and Group Therapy.